Haoying0822/modHelper/README.md

-## A Reddit Bot for subreddit r/nus
+## modHelper -- A Telegram Bot & a Reddit Bot for subreddit r/nus

 **Motivation**